jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 <figure>
 <img src="figs-ratquad/RatQuad-F.svg"
-alt="Illustration of circular arc RQS (top-left) and an RQS found by affine transformation (top-middle).
+alt="Illustration of circular arc RQC (top-left) and an RQC found by affine transformation (top-middle).
 The top-right drawing shows an alternative pair of locations for the control points based on the a-b-c formulae in the text.
-The bottom row shows a similar set of RQSs, but for a quarter ellipse." />
+The bottom row shows a similar set of RQCs, but for a quarter ellipse." />
-<figcaption aria-hidden="true">Illustration of circular arc RQS
+<figcaption aria-hidden="true">Illustration of circular arc RQC
-(top-left) and an RQS found by affine transformation (top-middle).
+(top-left) and an RQC found by affine transformation (top-middle).
 The top-right drawing shows an alternative pair of locations for the control points based on the a-b-c formulae in the text.
-The bottom row shows a similar set of RQSs, but for a quarter ellipse.</figcaption>
+The bottom row shows a similar set of RQCs, but for a quarter ellipse.</figcaption>
 </figure>

 Let